sakarthapa100/Thapa-soft/README.md

-# TechHire - Full-Stack Website
+# ThapaSoft - Full-Stack Website

-Welcome to TechHire!
-This is a full-stack web application built with the MERN stack, designed to showcase and offer hiring services for website and mobile application development.
+Welcome to ThapaSoft!
+This is a full-stack web application built with the MERN stack,Designed for the modern tech landscape, TechHire seamlessly integrates sophisticated frontend and backend technologies to deliver a premier platform for discovering and engaging top-tier talent for website and mobile application development.

 ## Table of Contents